cnagda/id-pirated-vid/README.md

   -h, --help       show this help message and exit
   -v, --visualize  visualize video matches
-  --frames         match frames instead of scenes; slower but more accurate
+  --frames         match frames instead of scenes; slower but more accurate -shortestmatch   minimum length of matching video clip (in seconds)
 ```

 If using the `-v` argument, you will be asked for a path to the directory